tcliff111/Flicks-Movie-Info/README.md

 Flicks is a movies app made using data from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
 It is still under development and the rest of this README is currently not reflective of the current product.

-Time spent: **X** hours spent in total
+Time spent: 4 hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-- [] User can view a list of movies currently playing in theaters from The Movie Database.
+- [x] User can view a list of movies currently playing in theaters from The Movie Database.
-- [ ] Poster images are loaded using the UIImageView category in the AFNetworking library.
+- [x] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [ ] User sees a loading state while waiting for the movies API.
+- [x] User sees a loading state while waiting for the movies API.
-- [ ] User can pull to refresh the movie list.
+- [x] User can pull to refresh the movie list.

 The following **optional** features are implemented: